mesosphere/dcos-docs-site/pages/services/kubernetes/2.0.0-1.12.1/operations/exposing-the-kubernetes-api-marathonlb-edgelb/index.md

 Notice how the slash in `dev/kubernetes01` has been removed from the cluster's name to form the hostname.

-Again, this application could be added to DC/OS either through the DC/OS UI, the Marathon API, or via the `dcos` command line with this (assuming the JSON is saved as the file `kubectl-proxy.json`)
+Again, this application could be added to DC/OS either through the DC/OS web interface, the Marathon API, or via the `dcos` command line with this (assuming the JSON is saved as the file `kubectl-proxy.json`)

 ```shell
 dcos marathon app add kubectl-proxy.json